-In his most cited article Joe Morrison criticized each part of this commercial Distribution model which we are based on: Distribution, Licensing, and Pricing — claiming Data providers are those who limit the market growth and build up the long creepy procedure of emails— sales people — FTP with every single purchase of satellite image.
+In his most cited article Joe Morrison criticized each part of this commercial Distribution model on which we are based: Distribution, Licensing, and Pricing — claiming Data providers are those who limit the market growth and build up the long creepy procedure of emails— sales people — FTP download with every single purchase of satellite image.

 Providers like MAXAR moved their most recent archives to the cloud.
 (Maxar guys told me that in some years they were named as the largest customer of AWS, breaking down their distribution model while their cloud costs were skyrocketing).
-There are petabytes of older archive data that are ready to be ingested into the cloud on demand — still it takes an unpredictable amount of time — but a lot of data analysts (and developers) can connect online to the most recent and high-resolution imagery captured by the satellites.
+There are petabytes of older archive data that are ready to be ingested into the cloud on demand — still, it can take an unpredictable amount of time in our experience — but a lot of data analysts (and developers) can connect online to the most recent and high-resolution imagery captured by the satellites.